 The plan: installing an SPC

 The SPC was installed in a central public area frequented by employees and service staff.
 Clear signage explained what the device was, what types of plastics it accepts, and why it mattered.
-There were no lengthy training sessions.
-This pilot marked a major step forward in testing scale and refining the messaging around the product experience.
+There were no lengthy training sessions — the UX was intuitive enough for immediate adoption.

 Initial reactions and feedback

 Within days, the building began to see early signs of success.
-Staff and tenants were engaging organically with the machine and showed an increased curiosity about soft plastic use and recycling.
+Staff and tenants engaged with the machine organically and showed increased curiosity about soft plastic waste, sustainability, and recycling behavior.

-Some initial user feedback helped identify opportunities for improvement, such as screen readability and ergonomics, which will inform hardware and signage updates for future pilots.
+Some initial user feedback helped identify opportunities for improvement — such as screen readability and UX ergonomics — which will inform updates for future pilots.

 “We didn’t know what to expect, but people started asking about the machine almost immediately.
 It feels like something new is possible here.”